Creating equal opportunities

 Germany’s global commitment to equality and women’s rights

-International Women’s Day 2018 marks a memorable anniversary: women in Germany won the right to vote 100 years ago.
+100 years ago, women in Germany won the right to vote.
 It was a milestone on the path to greater equality.
 Many women and girls around the world still have a long way to go to achieve equal participation.
 Traditional role models disadvantage them in training and in healthcare.
 Many are victims of sexual abuse, human trafficking, domestic violence, forced marriage and genital mutilation.
 The Federal Government is strengthening women’s rights with numerous projects – and in the process is also pursuing unconventional paths.